Robust coherent phonon mode at GaP/Si(001) heterointerface: EXPERIMENTAL methods and data analyses

 \section{EXPERIMENTAL methods and data analyses}

-The samples studied are nominally undoped GaP layers grown by metal organic vapor phase epitaxy (MOVPE) on a $n$-type ($\rho=0.007-0.02~\Omega$cm) Si(001) substrate with a a small (0.17-0.33$^\circ$) intentional miscut in the [110] direction.
-The growth of the GaP layers follows the standard two-step growth procedure \cite{Volz2011, Beyer2012}.
-In the first step a GaP nucleation layer is grown to the thickness of 8 nm on the Si surface in a flow-rate modulated epitaxy at 450$^\circ$C (samples A to E in Table ~\ref{Sample}).
-In the second step, a GaP layer is overgrown on top of the 8-nm thick nucleation layer in continuous epitaxy at 675$^\circ$C for different temporal durations to achieve different thicknesses (samples B to E).
-We also examine a 10-nm thick nucleation layer (sample F), whose ultrafast electron-phonon coupling was reported previously \cite{Mette2025}.
+The samples studied are nominally undoped GaP layers grown by metal organic vapor phase epitaxy (MOVPE) on an $n$-type ($\rho=0.007-0.02~\Omega$cm) Si(001) substrate with a small ($0.17-0.33^\circ$) intentional miscut in the [110] direction.
+The growth of the GaP layers follows the standard two-step procedure \cite{Volz2011, Beyer2012}.
+In the first step a GaP nucleation layer is grown to the thickness of 8 nm on a Si homoepitaxial buffer in a flow-rate modulated epitaxy at 450$^\circ$C in order to achieve a charge neutral interface and two-dimensional growth.
+In the second step, a GaP layer is overgrown on top of the nucleation layer in continuous epitaxy at 675$^\circ$C for different temporal durations to achieve different thicknesses.
+We also examine a 10-nm thick nucleation layer for comparison, whose ultrafast electron-phonon coupling was reported previously \cite{Mette2025}.

-Both the nucleation layers and the overgrown layers are single crystals of GaP.
-The top surfaces of the nucleation layers (samples A and F) are uneven with nano-mounds of $\sim$20 nm lateral size and $\sim$1 nm height, as shown in the atomic force microscope (AFM) images in Fig.~\ref{AFM}a.
-By contrast, the top surfaces of the overgrown GaP layers (samples B to E) show domains that directly reflect the steps and terraces of the underlying Si substrate (Fig.~\ref{AFM}b).
+Aberration corrected high angle annular dark field scanning transmission electron microscopy (HAADF-STEM) measurements are carried out in a JEOL JEM 2200FS operating at 200kV on the GaP/Si interfaces.
+The zoom-out images [Fig.~\ref{AFM}(a,b)] confirm the total thickness $d$ of each sample given in Table~\ref{Sample}, whereas the zoom-in images [Fig.~\ref{AFM}(c,d)] emphasize that both the nucleation layer and the overgrown layer are single crystals without extended defects.
+Atomic force microscope (AFM) images show that the top surface of the nucleation layer is uneven with nano-mounds of $\sim$20 nm lateral size and $\sim$1 nm height [Fig.~\ref{AFM}(e)], whereas that of the overgrown GaP layer shows domains that directly reflect the steps and terraces of the underlying Si substrate [Fig.~\ref{AFM}(f)].